ZVDetector/ZVDetector/readme.md

 4. Save packets to /state_aware/result/traffic as the ground truth of message formats.

-Q：Can the captured packets be displayed in real time?
+4.1 Display the captured packets in real time.

-A：Specify the pipe method in TiWsPc to transfer the captured packets to Wireshark.
+Specify the pipe method in TiWsPc to transfer the captured packets to Wireshark.

 ![image](https://github.com/ZVDetector/ZVDetector/blob/master/figure/tc1.PNG)